jamespericles/README-Generator/README.md

 ### <a name="Questions"></a>Questions

-I can be reached at james.pericles@aol.com with any questions.
+I can be reached at jamesspericles@gmail.com with any questions regarding this project.

 ### <a name="Github"></a>Github